Channel Islands (California): The Nicoleño

-The Nicoleño was a Uto-Aztecan Native American living on San Nicolas Island in California.
+The Nicoleño was a Uto-Aztecan Native American people group living on San Nicolas Island in California.
 The population was "left devastated by a massacre in 1811 by sea otter hunters".
 The group's last surviving member was named Juana Maria, born before 1811 and died in 1853.
 Juana Maria, better known to history as the "Lone Woman of San Nicolas Island" (her native name is unknown), lived alone on San Nicolas Island from 1835 until her removal from the island in early September 1853, when men discovered her inside a hut made of whalebones and brush.
-Arrived on California's mainland,Juana Maria's fondness for green corn, vegetables, and fresh fruit caused severe attacks of dysentery.
+Arrived on California's mainland, Juana Maria's fondness for green corn, vegetables, and fresh fruit caused severe attacks of dysentery.
 In her weakness, she fell from Nidever's porch and injured her spine.
 On Oct.
 18, 1853, only seven weeks after arriving on the mainland, she died of dysentery in Garey, California, at age 43.
 Before she died, Father Sanchez baptized and christened her with the Spanish name Juana Maria.
 She was buried in an unmarked grave on the Nidever family plot at the Santa Barbara Mission cemetery.

 Aleut hunters visited the islands to hunt otters in the early 1800s.
 The Aleuts purportedly clashed with the native Chumash, killing many over trading disputes.
 Aleut interactions with the natives were detailed in Scott O'Dell's novel Island of the Blue Dolphins which described the indigenous peoples living on the island.

 The Chumash and Tongva were removed from the islands in the early 19th century and taken to Spanish missions and pueblos on the adjacent mainland.
 The Channel Islands were then used primarily for ranching and fishing for a century.
 Several of the islands were used by whalers in the 1930s to hunt for sperm whales.
 This had significant impacts on island ecosystems, including the local extinction of sea otters, bald eagles, and other established species.
 For example, the decline in the local otter population led to the population growth of their prey, the black abalone.
 As a result, the Channel Islands became an essential stop in the 1850s for Chinese-American fishermen who harvested the abalone and exported them to Hong Kong.